Now. Five Years From Now.

 The first thing you notice is not speed.
 It’s continuity.

-There’s no longer a clear boundary between digital and physical life—not because technology got better or faster, but because it faded into the background.
-Physical touchpoints have largely disappeared, and the systems around us anticipate more than they respond.
+There’s no longer a clear boundary between digital and physical life — not because technology got better or faster, but because it faded into the background.
+Physical touchpoints have largely disappeared.
+The systems around us anticipate more than they respond.

 I don’t “use” technology anymore.
 I exist through it.